Where To Bet On French Horse Racing

 French horse racing betting is available with the best online bookmakers for the major Pari Mutuel Urbain (PMU) meetings, sanctioned by the governing body France Galop.

 Betting online outside France is provided primarily by Paddy Power, Unibet and William Hill with other firms, most notably Ladbrokes and Coral pricing up races that are shown via the SIS betting shop service.
+In Ontario there are now a range of Ontario Sports Betting firms that cover French Racing especially the bigger meetings.

 The number of races priced up isn’t overly high, with the most popular fixture in the French calendar being the Prix de l'Arc de Triomphe meeting in early October.
 But British and Irish raiders to the French Guineas meeting at Longchamp, and the major jumps fixtures at Auteuil, has seen more bookmakers offering betting on these races too.